Is Vegan Healthy? Beyond meat, Impossible Burger and Modern Plant Based Foods

 Healthy Vegan Diet

 Is a plant based diet healthy?
 If we want to maximise the health benefits of a vegan diet, we need to maximise those nutritious food groups.
-Whole foods like broccoli and cauliflower and rich in antioxdants, vitamins, minerals and fibre - a clear good diet choice.
+Whole foods like broccoli and cauliflower and rich in antioxidants, vitamins, minerals and fibre - a clear good diet choice.
 However, many vegans opt for meat alternatives like Beyond meat over plant foods.

 Why vegan meat is a good idea?
 In short, switching from a standard meat-eating diet to vegan by just removing meat is to cut calories and food sources from your diet without replacing them.
 We need to replace these foods and this is one of the major benefits of vegan meats.
 They typically offer a great nutritional replacement.
 But there is a catch that I'm getting to.

 A healthy vegan diet far outweighs any benefits meat or dairy can provide.
 Many will argue that 'milk contains all the x you need' - but it also comes with nasty inflammatory compounds and does not promote healthy insides.
 All nutrients found in animal products originally came from grass/plants that those animals ate.
 Protein is found in plants.
 B12 is naturally found in soils.
-Calcium does not generate itself in animals.
+Calcium does not spontaneously generate itself in animals.

 That said, vegan does not mean healthy and we can all agree that simply going vegan and eating modern plant based foods and alternative meats does not guarantee good health.